alanionita/100-days-of-code/r1-log.md

 ### R1D38 - R1D39
 Reviewed solution to plugin functionality and started next project which is "Creating a Helper Library" with JS.
 This 100d challenge is no joke 😂

+### R1D40 - R1D42
+Continued working on building helper and DOM manipulation libraries using revealing module and constructor patterns.
+I'm gettin a little lost in the sauce RN!!! 🤖